Quasimaps to moduli spaces of sheaves: Quasimaps

-which maps to the stable locus $M$ at $p$ (if $p$ is not a base point, then $f_p=f$).
-In other words, because $M$ is proper and $C$ is spectrum of a discrete valuation ring at $p$, one can eliminate the indeterminacy of $f$ at $p$, if we view it as a rational map to $M$.
-We refer to $f_p$ as \textit{stabilisation} of $f$ at $p$.
+which maps to the stable locus $\CM(\mathbf{v})$ at $p$ and is isomorphic to $f$ away from $p$.
+If $p$ is not a base point, then $f_p=f$.
+In other words, since $\CM(\mathbf{v})$ satisfies the existence part of the discrete valuation criterion of properness (while $M(\mathbf{v})$ is proper), and $C$ is spectrum of a discrete valuation ring at $p$, one can eliminate the indeterminacy of $f$ at $p$, if we view it as a rational map to $\CM(\mathbf{v})$.
+We refer to $f_p$ as the \textit{stabilisation} of $f$ at $p$.

+Langton's semistable reduction gives a canonical choice of such stabilisation, however, it is unique only for quasimaps to $M(\mathbf{v})$.
+Otherwise, we can always tensor a sheaf with a line bundle from a curve which is trivial away from the point $p$.
+Nevertheless, any choice of stabilisation suffices for our purposes, as intersection numbers with $\CL_0$ and $\CL_1$ are independent of the choice, as they are invariant with respect to tensoring sheaves with line bundles from curves.